coostdocs/codoc/content/en/co/net/http.md

 void del(const char* url);
 ```

-- HTTP **DELETE** request, must be called in the coroutine.
+- HTTP **DELETE** request, must be called in coroutine.
-- The parameter url must be a string beginning with `'/'`.
+- The parameter `url` must be a string beginning with `'/'`.
-- The first two versions are suitable for DELETE requests with a body, and parameter s is a pointer to the body data.
+- The first two versions are suitable for DELETE requests with a body, and parameter `s` is a pointer to the body data.
 - The third version is for DELETE requests without body.